 Additionally, staff qualification for the performance of any safety-related activity is among the relevant aspects assessed during the licensing process.
-Moreover, SOGIN technical and operating staff (about 1000 units at the end of 2016) undertakes training regarding technical and legal issues, according to the specific company policy of SOGIN, which has created the "Radwaste Management School" (RMS) where SOGIN personnel and operators of qualified companies selected to work in the decommissioning activities are trained.
+Moreover, SOGIN technical and operating staff undertakes training regarding technical and legal issues, according to the specific company policy of SOGIN, which has created the "Radwaste Management School" (RMS) where SOGIN personnel and operators of qualified companies selected to work in the decommissioning activities are trained.